Richard I of England: Childhood

 Richard was born on 8 September 1157, probably at Beaumont Palace, in Oxford, England, son of King Henry II of England and Eleanor of Aquitaine.
-He was a younger brother of Henry the Young King and Matilda, Duchess of Saxony.
-As a younger son of King Henry II, he was not expected to ascend the throne.
-He was also an elder brother of Geoffrey II, Duke of Brittany; Queen Eleanor of Castile; Queen Joan of Sicily; and John, Count of Mortain, who succeeded him as king.
-Richard was the younger maternal half-brother of Marie of France, Countess of Champagne, and Alix, Countess of Blois.
+He was the younger brother of William, Henry the Young King, and Matilda; William died before Richard's birth.
+As a younger son of Henry II, Richard was not expected to ascend the throne.
+Four more children were born to King Henry and Queen Eleanor: Geoffrey, Eleanor, Joan, and John.
+Richard also had two half-sisters from his mother's first marriage to Louis VII of France: Marie and Alix.

-Henry II and Eleanor's eldest son William IX, Count of Poitiers, died before Richard's birth.
 Richard is often depicted as having been the favourite son of his mother.
 His father was Angevin-Norman and great-grandson of William the Conqueror.
 Contemporary historian Ralph de Diceto traced his family's lineage through Matilda of Scotland to the Anglo-Saxon kings of England and Alfred the Great, and from there legend linked them to Noah and Woden.
 According to Angevin family tradition, there was even 'infernal blood' in their ancestry, with a claimed descent from the fairy, or female demon, Melusine.